Second District Councilwoman Says She is a Victim of Domestic Violence Weeks After Run-in with Authorities

 For the city’s purposes, a VIP is defined as any person who may generate significant community and/or media attention based on the totality of the circumstances or safety assessments, according to city Public Affairs Officer Kerry Gerot.

-The Citizen Police Complaint Commission is also investigating the incident in response to a complaint filed regarding LBPD’s actions on June 3, Anitra Dempsey, interim deputy city manager, told the Post in mid-June.
+The Citizen Police Complaint Commission is also investigating the incident in response to a complaint filed regarding LBPD’s actions on June 3, Anitra Dempsey, executive director of the CPCC, told the Post in mid-June.

 “I am grateful to my colleagues on City Council for their encouragement, the many residents of Long Beach for their support, and to my daughter Jubilee’s father for being a phenomenal co-parent,” Pearce stated.
 “While I am still healing from this experience, I continue to serve the City of Long Beach and the Second District with great devotion.”

-Note: Editor's note: a previous version of this story referred to Anitra Dempsey as interim deputy city manager—a former title.
-She is now currently serving as executive director of the Citizen Police Complaint Commission.